csaid/csaid.github.io/_posts/2021-08-14-teens-loneliness-social-media.md

 </div>

 ### Social media makes the rich get richer and the poor get poorer
-The second mechanism is that social media creates a small group of social “winners” who enjoy unprecedented attention, while everyone else gets left behind.
+The third mechanism is that social media creates a small group of social “winners” who enjoy unprecedented attention, while everyone else gets left behind.
 Before social media, analog throughput constraints limited how much attention could be consumed by one person.
 With social media, those scaling constraints were lifted, and attention that otherwise would be shared within groups gets redirected to a small set of winners.

 Because they like the attention, winners use social media just as much if not more than the non-winners, pushing the correlation between social media use and well-being in a positive direction.
 But because most people are non-winners, overall well-being is lower.
 This hypothesis, which would also resolve the paradox, is supported by the [finding](https://spssi.onlinelibrary.wiley.com/doi/10.1111/sipr.12033) that “active” use of social media promotes well-being whereas “passive” use promotes the opposite.